gxf1212/notes/course/molecular-immunology/molecular-immunology.md

 # Molecular Immunology notes

 Due to the absence of appropriate English online courses that match our course's syllabus, I have to write a note on my own.
 All the content is based on the newest slides and Chinese textbook.
 I wound not try to write everything in English, because the nouns must be 太难顶了...
 (I'm reading Chinese materials!)
+For important terms in English, I have to remark them in Chinese.

 The quoted areas are less-important comments, or end-of-chapter questions.